Donate Now!

 Upload a one (1) page statement that outlines your interest in medicine/health sciences.
 The statement should also identify what sets you apart from your peers, as well as your greatest accomplishment and failure.

-Provide a letter of recommendation from a referee that can speak to your character, personal qualities, and academic capabilities.
-This referee can be an individual who knows you in a context of your academics (professor), research (thesis supervisor), employment (supervisor), or volunteer or community activities.
+Applicants are required to provide the name and email address of a referee who has agreed to provide a reference by completing and submitting the Request for Confidential Reference Form.
+This referee can be an individual who knows you in a context of your employment (supervisor), extra curriculars (coach), research (thesis supervisor), volunteer or community activities.
+We do not recommend using a referee in context of academics (professor).
 Please ensure that this referee has known you for a minimum of one year.

 Lindsay Lemieux